The Tomorrow War on Amazon Prime Video isn't as fun as it should be

 The setup is a great fit for Pratt, whose comedic instincts immediately elevate the film – it's just a shame that this fades away later in The Tomorrow War when it gets a bit too serious.
 Generally speaking, the cast is a cut above what this movie probably deserves: The Handmaid's Tale's Yvonne Strahovski, GLOW's Betty Gilpin and 24's Mary Lynn Rajskub are among the supporting players.

-In some ways, it's slightly mystifying that a $200 million budget movie like this can exist in 2021 – it's definitely encouraging that Hollywood is still willing to take a punt on an original sci-fi film on this scale.
+In some ways, it's slightly mystifying that a big budget movie like this can exist in 2021 – it's definitely encouraging that Hollywood is still willing to take a punt on an original sci-fi film on this scale, even if they do end up streaming on Amazon rather than heading to theaters.

 The problem with The Tomorrow War is that it's not clever enough to be a great sci-fi movie, and not fun enough to be a memorable action film.
 If it had swung a little further either way, it'd be an easier recommendation.